June Diagnostic Lab Preview

 Late Blight ‘Imitators’, Cornell University Extension Plant Diagnostic Clinic

-Historically, this was a problem that did not usually appear until July, but if this June’s weather is like the hot, dry weather of 2012, you may start seeing samples with leaf scorch this month, especially on hydrangeas and Japanese maples.
+Historically, this is a problem that does not usually appear until July, but if the year’s June’s weather is hot and dry, you may start seeing samples with leaf scorch this month, especially on hydrangeas and Japanese maples.

 Physiological leaf scorch is caused by too much sun and/or too little water.
 During dry weather, when there is insufficient moisture in the soil, plants can suffer browning of leaf tips and margins in high temperatures and drying winds.
 Symptoms may be more severe on the exposed parts of the plant.
 Clients may also have noticed wilting before the browned leaf edges.